furio1999/GAN-FINGERPRINTS-CLASSIFICATION/README.md

 # Computer Vision
-this folder contains various projects on Image Segmentetion and Generative Models
+this folder contains various projects on Image Segmentation and Generative Models